chutney-testing/chutney-testing.github.io-legacy/docs/getting_started/intellij_plugin.md

  The embedded server will run on a toolWindow where you can see the logs
   ![embedded Chutney](../img/idea_plugin/local_server.png)
 * run menu item in the contextual menu when right-click:

     - on scenario json file.
       ![run scenario](../img/idea_plugin/run_scenario.png)
-    - on a folder.
+    - on a folder. <br>
       ![run all](../img/idea_plugin/run_scenarios.png)

 You can also define a run configuration and choose if execution will be done on the embedded or the remote Chutney instance.

 ## Report
 In Services view, you can run, stop and view execution report